How Can I Localize Prompt Sets?

 - Click “Manage Prompt Sets”

-- Choose a Name for the new Prompts you are going to create; for example “Hungarian Prompts Set” and the ordering of numbers (default is UK/US number ordering, alternate is German number ordering).
+- Choose a Name for the new Prompts you are going to create; for example “Hungarian Prompts Set” and the ordering of numbers.
+The default is UK/US number ordering, alternate is German number ordering (Use alternate Pronunciation).

 The 3CX Management Console will create a new directory within the “…\Sets” folder and copy all files from the base prompt set to this folder.
 The name of the new directory corresponds to the ID of the new prompt set.
 The ID of the prompt set is a random string generated when the new prompt set is created.